-The remaining columns of Table 6 show parallel models for the subgroups with less than 6 years of initial schooling and 6 or more years of initial education.
-In the low-education subgroup enlistees gain about $\frac{1}{4}$ of a year more schooling than non-enlistees, while in the high-education subgroup there is no effect of enlistment.
-Assuming a return to education of about 8% in the Portuguese market in the 2000's (which is the range that arises from a standard human capital earnings function) this extra schooling would generate roughly 2 percentage points higher wages for low-education veterans: enough to account for about half of the wage advantage we estimate in Table 4b for these men.
+The remaining columns of Table 6 show parallel models for the subgroups with less than six years of initial schooling and six or more years of initial education.
+In the low-education subgroup enlistees gain about one-fourth of a year more schooling than nonenlistees, while in the high-education subgroup there is no effect of enlistment.
+Assuming a return to education of about 8 percent in the Portuguese market in the 2000s (which is the range that arises from a standard human capital earnings function), this extra schooling would generate roughly 2 percentage points higher wages for low-education veterans, enough to account for about half of the wage advantage we estimate in Table 4(b) for these men.

 We conducted a similar analysis of cumulative labor market experience.
-As might be expected given the very similar probabilities of employment of conscripts and non-conscripts documented in Figures 4a-4c, however, cumulative labor market experience of veterans and non-veterans increases at nearly the same rate for the two groups.
+As might be expected given the very similar probabilities of employment of conscripts and nonconscripts documented in Figures 4A-4C, however, cumulative labor market experience of veterans and nonveterans increases at nearly the same rate for the two groups.
 Thus, experience effects appear to play almost no role in the emergence of a wage gap for veterans by mid-career.

 Another possible channel for the wage effect of military service is through geographic location.
-About one-third of the Portuguese labor force works in the Lisbon area, and wages are on average about 16% higher there.
+About one-third of the Portuguese labor force works in the Lisbon area, and wages are on average about 16 percent higher there.
 We conjectured that the experience of serving in the military could have some effect on the willingness of men from small towns and rural areas to migrate to Lisbon.
 Empirically, however, there is no evidence of differential migration behavior, so this channel cannot explain the veteran effect.